rhodesman/Engine-Balance/README.md

 # Engine Balance

-Enngine Balance is a simple application for inputing the weights of engine components and outputting the best pairings of components with similar total weight
+Engine Balance is a simple application for inputing the weights of engine components and outputting the best pairings of components with similar total weight

 ## Install Prerequisites